 Program on Science, Technology and Society at Harvard|

-In 2019-2020, he has been a postdoctoral researcher and teacher at Lille Catholic University (ETHICS, Chair Ethics & Transhumanism).
-He has also been a Visiting Research Fellow with the Harvard STS Program in 2014-15 (Swiss NSF Doc.Mobility grant), and invited Research Fellow at the Institute for Advanced Sustainability Studies Potsdam for two 4-month stays in 2016-2017 and 2018.
+His previous positions were: Postdoctoral Fellow with Harvard STS and the IASS, funded by the Swiss National Science Foundation (SNF) in 2020-2021; Postdoctoral researcher and teacher at Lille Catholic University (ETHICS, Chair Ethics & Transhumanism) in 2019-2020; Visiting Research Fellow with Harvard STS funded by the SNF in 2014-15, and invited Research Fellow at the IASS for two 4-month stays in 2016-2017 and 2018.

 Gabriel has long been deeply involved in the dialogue between science and society through his participation in various initiatives, such as the Interface Science-Society of the University of Lausanne, the francophone festival of philosophy in Switzerland, the Vaud Philosophy Society, and Projet Socrate, which looks at what philosophy can bring to work organizations to make them more responsive and responsible in today’s world.